Skip to main content

 Sign Type

 A template used to create Sign instances.
-Belongs to a Sign Category and defines a set of Sign Faces, with their positions and rotations in relation to sign center.
-Identified by a code (e.g., D2) and sets other sign properties such as fixing, connectivity, dimensions, drawing reference, outline etc...
+Belongs to a Sign Category and defines a face configuration, message capacity, and sign properties such as fixing, connectivity, dimensions, drawing reference, and outline.
+Identified by a code such as D2.
 See: Sign types.

 Supportive Point